 Duration Risk.
-Longer-term securities may be more sensitive to interest rate changes.
+A portfolio with a longer average portfolio duration Longer-term securities may be more sensitive to interest rate changes.
 Rising interest rates pose a heightened risk to a Fund's longer-term fixed income securities.
+A heightened risk is posed by rising interest rates to a fund whose portfolios include longer-term fixed income securities.
 Effective duration estimates price changes for relatively small changes in rates.
 If rates rise significantly, effective duration may tend to understate the drop in a security's price.
 If rates drop significantly, effective duration may tend to overstate the rise in a security's price.